 The crew for a St Ayles Skiff consists of 4 rowers and a cox.
-Through the online app ‘Teamer’ you will be able to book time slots to join other crew members, or set up your own time slot and invite others to join you.
+Through our ‘HBYC Rowing Connector WhatsApp group you will be able to book a time slot to join other crew members, or set up your own time slot and invite others to join you.

 The aim is to offer both social rowing and racing.
-Initially the latter will be through time trials and as more St Ayles skiffs are built, crews will compete against each other.
+Initially the latter will be through time trials, however as more St Ayles skiffs are built, crews will compete against each other.

-Family membership rates are not offered for the rowing section, as each member’s fees, help to fund the construction of additional skiffs and staging of special events.
+Family membership rates are not offered for the rowing section, as each member’s fees, help to fund the maintenance and construction of additional skiffs, plus staging of special events.

 – No initial joining fee

-Use of Club St Ayles Skiff(s) including storage / maintenance / insurance
+Use of the club St Ayles Skiff(s) … including storage / maintenance / insurance

 Club membership card